FloatingOriginInteractive/Balsa.SDK/docs/gettingstarted.md

 Once you have Unity installed, you can open the UnityAddons project, included in this SDK.
 It's the fastest way to get started making addons.

-The UnityAddons project includes the Balsa Addon Tools, which are a set of Unity editor tools to help you generate and export addons into the game.

-To start the UnityAddons project, open Unity
+You can learn more about it on the [UnityAddons Overview] page.